MultiSafepay/docs/content/integration/ready-made/magento2/old/_index.md

 description : "This manual is for the deprecated Magento 2 plugin."
 meta_title: "Magento 2 plugin manual V1 - MultiSafepay Docs"
 changelog: https://github.com/MultiSafepay/Magento2Msp/blob/master/CHANGELOG.md
-layout: 'single'
+layout: "single"
-faq: '.'
+faq: "."
-noindex: 'true'
+noindex: "true"
 ---

 {{< alert-notice >}} **Alert!** This plugin is end-of-life and we are phasing out support.
 Migrate to the [new plugin](/payments/integrations/ecommerce-platforms/magento2/) as soon as possible. {{< /alert-notice >}}